PoomSmart/Polyfills/README.md

 # Additional Notes

 Check out the [WKExperimentalFeatures.md](WKExperimentalFeatures.md) file for recommended WebKit experimental features to enable to enhance web compatibility further.

+## Alternative: Gecko-based Browser

+Polyfills can only do so much — some web standards cannot be implemented in JavaScript alone (e.g. CSS features, certain media codecs, or APIs with no JS surface).
+If you find that websites still don't work correctly on your older iOS device, consider using [Reynard Browser](https://github.com/minh-ton/reynard-browser), a Gecko-based mobile web browser for iOS 14+.
+Since it runs Firefox's Gecko engine instead of WebKit, it has much broader and more up-to-date web platform support out of the box.